 We will make the process very easy to understand!
 In fact, we will make this chapter more Pinterest like versus previous chapters where we covered the basics of valuing a private company.
-The difference here is we have WAY more information available! how do wall street analyst make financial models and..
+The difference here is we have WAY more information available!

-you are no longer students.

-that's right.

-you are financial analysts today in this chapter.

-you will learn exactly how wall street analysts work...

-what are their secrets?

-how do they do due diligence on companies?
+how do wall street analyst make financial models and how do they value companies? you are no longer students. that's right. you are financial analysts today in this chapter. you will learn exactly how wall street analysts work what are their secrets? how do they do due diligence on companies?

-a good analyst doesn't need others to form their opinions

-a great analyst does a sht load of due diligence alone.

-when analyzing an investment...

-the last thing you should do is speak to management....
+a good analyst doesn't need others to form their opinions a great analyst does a sht load of due diligence alone . when analyzing an investment the last thing you should do is speak to management why? because they are incredible salespeople. don't trust them. be skeptical until your research is complete.

-...why?

-because they are incredible salespeople.

-don't trust them.

-be skeptical until your research is complete.

-start with the annual report (also called the 10k). understand the risks. we will learn how analysts understand the market. model companies we will learn how analysts we will learn how analysts analyze sectors assess management we will learn how analysts get access to information... strap in!
+start with the annual report (also called the 10k). understand the risks. understand the market. we will learn how analysts model companies we will learn how analysts analyze sectors we will learn how analysts assess management we will learn how analysts get access to information strap in!